Harvard-CS145/cs145-21-project5/README.md

 Each field represents timestamp, src MAC address, dst MAC address, ethernet type, packet size, src IP address/TCP port, dst IP address/TCP port, TCP flags, sequence number, ACK number, etc.

-For more information about pcap, please refer to [Pcap for Tcpdump page](https://www.tcpdump.org/pcap.html).
+For more information about pcap, please refer to [pcap for Tcpdump page](https://www.tcpdump.org/pcap.html).

 **Note**:
 - To get reliable performance numbers for this experiment (and all future experiments that need to measure throughput and latency), you'd better check your VM CPU usage and ensure it's low.
-You can get reduce CPU usage by removing unnecessarily running applications in your VM.
+You can reduce CPU usage by terminating unnecessarily running applications in your VM and your computer.

 ## Extra Credit